Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: BACKGROUND

 \subsection{Related Work and Problem Formulation}

-SMS MRI reconstruction can be approached using several different frameworks\cite{SMSbook,larkman2001use,setsompop2012blipped,blaimer2006accelerated,moeller2014ro,Zhu3DSMS} for handling the complexities of SMS encoding and signal separation.
+SMS MRI reconstruction can be approached using several different frameworks\citep{SMSbook,larkman2001use,setsompop2012blipped,blaimer2006accelerated,moeller2014ro,Zhu3DSMS} for handling the complexities of SMS encoding and signal separation.

-Classical slice-SENSE method\cite{larkman2001use} utilizes known coil sensitivity profiles to separate signals from simultaneously acquired slices in pure image domain.
-GRAPPA-based methods\cite{griswold2002generalized} offer another approach to SMS reconstruction based on k-space interpolation.
-While SENSE-GRAPPA \cite{blaimer2006accelerated} extends the field of view (FOV) along phase encoding direction and applies traditional GRAPPA methods to solve for aliased signals, slice-GRAPPA \cite{setsompop2012blipped} reconstructs the data directly into separated slices without needing to create an extended FOV.
-An improved implementation of slice-GRAPPA is split slice-GRAPPA (SPSG)\cite{cauley2014interslice}, which trains kernels not only to reconstruct the target slice but also suppress erroneous mappings to other slices.
-This approach mitigates slice leakage issue and improves temporal signal-to-noise ratio (tSNR).
+Classical slice-SENSE method\citep{larkman2001use,breuer2005controlled} utilizes known coil sensitivity profiles to separate signals from simultaneously acquired slices in pure image domain.
+GRAPPA-based methods\citep{griswold2002generalized} offer another approach to SMS reconstruction based on k-space interpolation.
+While SENSE-GRAPPA\citep{blaimer2006accelerated} extends the field of view (FOV) along the phase encoding direction and applies traditional GRAPPA methods to solve for aliased signals, slice-GRAPPA\citep{setsompop2012blipped} reconstructs the data directly into separated slices without extending FOV.
+An improved implementation of slice-GRAPPA is split slice-GRAPPA (SPSG)\citep{cauley2014interslice}, which trains kernels not only to reconstruct the target slice, but also to suppress erroneous mappings to other slices.
+This approach mitigates the slice leakage issue and improves temporal signal-to-noise ratio (tSNR).

-SMS reconstruction can also be reformulated using the readout concatenation framework\cite{moeller2014ro,koopmans2017two,lyu2018robust,liu2019pec,demirel2021improved}, which transforms SMS encoding as a one-dimensional in-plane acceleration along the readout direction.
+SMS reconstruction can also be reformulated using the readout concatenation framework\citep{moeller2014ro,koopmans2017two,lyu2018robust,liu2019pec,demirel2021improved}, which transforms SMS encoding as a one-dimensional in-plane acceleration along the readout direction.
 In this approach, the slices to be reconstructed are viewed as spatially concatenated, forming a single 2D image with the FOV extended MB times along the readout direction.
 Consequently, SMS acceleration can be characterized as a uniform k-space subsampling in this extended readout direction, with optional in-plane undersampling incorporated in the phase encoding dimension.
 Thus, the forward model for ROC based SMS reconstruction is given by: